manumishra12/TumorTrace/README.md

    - Use convolutional layers with appropriate activation functions (e.g., ReLU), pooling layers (e.g., max pooling), and upsampling layers (e.g., transposed convolution) to build the network.

 5. **Loss Function Selection**:
-   - Choose an appropriate loss function for training the model.
+   - Choose an appropriate loss function to train the model.
 Common choices for binary segmentation include binary cross-entropy loss, Dice loss, and Jaccard loss.

 6. **Training the Model**:
    - Train the U-Net model on the training dataset using the selected loss function and an optimization algorithm (e.g., Adam optimizer).